AIDA-Saskatchewan-polytechnic/git-assignment/tutorials.md

 Manish Nagabhushan here.
 I followed the "trygit" tutorial and discovered how to set up git on your machine, use Git on the command line, and use Git.
 I discovered how to fork and create repositories without altering the original code.
-Additionally, we can collaborate with others on the project and save time by using a cheat sheet.
+Additionally,, we can collaborate with others on the project and save time by using a cheat sheet.
 Every topic in Trygit is thoroughly explained.